Installation for users

 Installing with pip package manager

-Since version 2.0, Capytaine is available as precompiled package on all platform on PyPI, the package registry used by the pip command.
+Since version 2.0, Capytaine is available as precompiled package on all platforms on PyPI, the package registry used by the pip command.
 After installing a Python interpreter, run the following command line in a terminal to install Capytaine and its dependencies:

 python -m pip install capytaine